-Open banking partnership will help customers to manage their finances more easily by leveraging an integrated view of their accounts in a single place.
-Open banking products will encourage better financial decisions, long-term wealth generation, and lower the debt ratio.
+Open banking partnerships will help customers to manage their finances more easily by leveraging an integrated view of their accounts in a single place.
+Open banking products will encourage better financial decisions, long-term wealth generation, and lower debt ratio.

 7) Financial Literacy